Sol La Ti’s 20 anniversary in the press. Read this beautiful interview with Gabriele Tranchina on Winnie, an educational website for young families

 Classes for older children – In the last few years, MT led much of their attention to older children and also started to offer MT in preschools.
 They now have developed a class geared to 5 and 6 year olds, which Ms Tranchina is planning to offer in the future.
 They are also working on Outreach programs.

 The team of Sol La Ti Music, Inc. hopes to continue with their good work.
-They desire to grow with the new ideas, programs and research offered by the headquarters, and to continue to give their gift of love through music to many children and adults to come.
+They desire to grow with the new ideas, programs and research offered by the headquarters, and to continue to give their gift of music with much love to many children and adults to come.